Skip to content

 Event status

-A Clevercast event always has a certain status, which you can change on the event management page.
+A Clevercast event has a certain status, which you can change on the event management page.

 Note: this also applies if you have a webinar plan.
 In that case, the embedded player is the player that participants see on the webinar page.